DUBBEP/LSC-Prototype/README.md

 The template holds all of the basic information that a card needs.

 There is a display script that takes the Card information and displays it on a UI game object in the scene.
+(Not in current build)

 ### What’s needs to be done
 The cards need to have behaviors that execute their functionality.